 Clergy Support Memorial Church is an independent Christian Church and part of the emerging church movement.

 Our emphasis is not on buildings as in the traditional churches.
-Our emphasis is on outreach to those members of the public who have no source of Pastoral Care through House Churches, Weddings, Funerals, Baptisms, Visitation, social media and a myriad of other pastoral methods.
+An important part of our ministry is outreach to those members of the public who have no source of pastoral care.
+We do this through house churches, weddings, funerals, baptisms, visitation, social media, and a myriad of other pastoral methods.

 Beginning with one minister in 1994, the national Clergy Support Memorial Church now has over 600 Ordained and Appointed, Designated Ministers (DM) in various Provinces.

 UPGRADED TRAINING RESPONSIBILITIES OF THE MINISTRY (Revised 2019)

 Each new minister shall finish the following units of ministerial study and training.
 Some of these units following are available on this page and also to be found in our Ministers Training Institute:

 Theology – The History of Religions

 Ethics and Morality – Pastoral Counseling

 Pastoral Care – Bereavement Ministry

 CONTINUING EDUCATION (LEARNING FOR LIFE).
 It is the minister’s responsibility to assess his or her own interests and talents, to continue professional development each year, and to assist the congregation to develop other leadership and initiatives where she or he does not, or cannot, become active.
 It is particularly important that the minister be clear on the limits and limitations of his or her counseling.